Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many people believe that using aluminum foil in the microwave makes cleaning easier and reduces nutrient loss because the food is sealed.
 However, this is a misconception.

-Aluminum foil is metal, so you should not use aluminum foil directly to bake in the microwave.
+Aluminum foil is metal so you should not use it directly to bake in the microwave.
 During the cooking process, the aluminum in the foil will deflect electromagnetic waves, making the food unable to cook and also causing harm to the oven.

-In particular, using aluminum foil with a microwave oven can easily clog the vents, causing the temperature to rise, and microwaves cannot penetrate, creating sparks that can easily cause the oven to burn.
+In particular, using aluminum foil with a microwave oven can easily clog the vents, causing the temperature to rise, and microwaves cannot penetrate, creating sparks that can easily burn the oven.

-If you still want to use aluminum foil in the microwave, be sure to use new aluminum foil with a smooth surface, no wrinkles, no tears, and no discoloration.
-Wrinkled aluminum foil can cause arcing and sparking when used in the microwave.
+If you still want to use aluminum foil in the microwave, be sure to use new aluminum foil with a smooth surface, no wrinkles, no tears, no discoloration.
+Wrinkled aluminum foil can cause arcing and sparks when used in the microwave.

-When using aluminum foil in the microwave, only use a small amount to cover no more than 1/4 of the food surface.
-At the same time, avoid placing the aluminum foil close to the oven wall to avoid burning, the aluminum foil placed in the microwave should not cover or touch the rack or turntable of the device.
+When using aluminum foil in a microwave, only use a small amount to cover no more than 1/4 of the food surface.
+At the same time, avoid placing the aluminum foil close to the oven wall to avoid burning.
+The aluminum foil placed in the microwave should not cover or touch the rack or turntable of the device.

 If your microwave has metal shelves or a metal turntable, never use foil containers to store food.